Ruskin Heights, Kansas City

 Ruskin Heights is a neighborhood in southeast Kansas City, Missouri, Jackson County.
 This neighborhood was made in the early 1950s as a postwar suburb on former farmland.
 It had a total population of 23,874 people in 2020, making it one of the most densely populated neighborhoods of Kansas City.
 It has a total land area of approximately 0.794 mi2.
 It is mostly flat, but slightly elevated at some points.
 The ZIP Code is 64134.
-It is infamous for its high crime rates and poverty rates.

-As of February 2021, Ruskin Heights has no known culture or media sourced from Ruskin Heights.

 History

 The May 19, 1957 Ruskin Heights tornado

 On May 19, 1957, a tornado cut a significant 71-mile path through major businesses and neighborhoods of Ruskin Heights.
 Rated an F5 on the Fujita scale, the tornado was the largest of the May 1957 Central Plains tornado outbreak sequence, and has been called the Ruskin Heights tornado in parts of the neighborhood.
 The town has since mostly recovered, but critics have criticized Ruskin Heights for building the cheapest homes it could during the tornado, and not actually putting effort into its homes.